 I’ve been seeing a lot of quotes from Albert Einstein lately on the Internet.
 Some seem legit, like the ones having to do with light, space, time, gravity, God, religion, and even violins, which he played well enough not to have the neighbors slam their windows shut.
 I realize that is a matter of opinion and everything is relative (pardon the pun), but that’s what I’ve read.

 The Internet is developing its own mythic structure with characters borrowed from history, current events, movies, Hollywood, and sports, who are then used either to further certain claims or legitimize a worldview, usually fantasy, often geeky.
 The Internet even has its own birth narrative with Al Gore at the center.
 It’s not much different from what Rome did with Ancient Greece, incorporating Greek gods for empire building, which they were pretty good at.
 Thus, Zeus became Jupiter, Hera Juno, Aphrodite Venus, Hermes Mercury, etc.

-Like a contemporary Olympian, Albert Einstein is now at the service of countless people on social media platforms claiming him for their own causes, from animal rights to global peace, reducing climate change, stopping genetically modified foods, ending poverty, and, in at least one case, anti-smoking.
-I find that ironic, of course, since the real Einstein smoked.
+Like a contemporary Olympian, Einstein is now at the service of countless people on social media platforms claiming him for their own causes, from animal rights to global peace, reducing climate change, stopping genetically modified foods, ending poverty, and, in at least one case, anti-smoking.
+I find that ironic, since the real Einstein smoked.
 I don’t know if it was like a chimney, but I am sure it is just a matter of time before the virtual Einstein will be enlisted for medical marijuana and kombucha.
-Creativity abounds in the virtual world.
+Bullshit abounds in the virtual world.

 As far as Einstein goes, it’s not unlike those roadside taverns and hotels that used to claim, “George Washington Slept Here.”
 “Really?”
 “Yep, that’s a fact.
 And right there’s the plastic cup he kept his false teeth in.”
 As someone famous once said on Twitter, the difference between genius and stupidity is that genius has limits.